type

 4. The Vertical Garden Villa: Breathing Easier, Greening Up Your Walls

 If you live in a city, you know the struggle.
 I’m a condo dweller—my “outdoor space” is a balcony the size of a yoga mat.
-I have one potted succulent (his name is Gary) and a tomato plant that’s been clinging to life for months.
+I have one potted succulent (his name is Gary) and a tomato plant that’s been clinging to life for months (I forget to water it sometimes… don’t tell Gary).
+Gary’s a little leggy, too—he leans toward the window like he’s trying to escape the concrete jungle.
 I stare at concrete all day—office walls, sidewalks, the building next door—and sometimes I forget what real grass smells like.
+Like, I’ll walk past a park and stop for a second, just to inhale that “fresh cut” scent.

 Then there’s Vertical Gardens (aka living walls).
 They’re exactly what they sound like: plants growing up the side of your house, or even inside.
 And they’re not just pretty—they’re hard workers.
 They filter city smog (goodbye, that scratchy throat feeling after walking to work past 100 cars).
 They muffle street noise (so long, 6 AM garbage trucks that wake me up mid-dream about winning the lottery).
 They insulate your home (no more freezing walls in winter that make me wear socks indoors—even though I’m a “no socks in the house” person).

 My neighbor, Maria, put a vertical garden on her balcony wall last year.
-She grows mint, lavender, and even a little rosemary.
+She grows mint, lavender, and even a little rosemary—all in these tiny pots that stack up like a green staircase.
 Every time I walk past her door, I can smell it before I see her—fresh, herby, like summer in a jar.
-Last week, she knocked on my door with a handful of mint, still dewy.
+Last week, she knocked on my door with a handful of mint, still dewy (she’d just watered it).
 “Try it in iced tea,” she said.
 I did.
 And let me tell you—grocery store mint tastes like cardboard compared to this.
 It was bright, fresh, like I picked it straight from a farm.
+I even added a little to my oatmeal the next morning.
+Game changer.

 And the looks?
 Her balcony stands out like a little green oasis in a sea of gray.
 My friends always ask, “Who has the mint wall?” when they come over.
 I point to Maria’s place and say, “That’s the one.”
 They’re always jealous.
 Pun totally intended.